Daniel J. Frey

 As an orderly for five years.

-As my wife, Denny cares for her patients in the ICU.
+As the husband of RN Denny Frey, she cares for her patients in the ICU.

 I have seen nurses wipe the bloody wounds clean.